Matte878/PycharmProjects/README.md

 # PycharmProjects
-You can find every project in their respective folder
+You can find each project in its respective folder